kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/Magdalen with the Smoking Flame.md

 link: https://collections.lacma.org/node/238963
 ---

-I think the person in the painting is Mary Magdalen
+I think the person in the painting is Mary Magdalen, staring at a candle.